20 October 2021

 Notes to Editors:

-• In the Queen’s Speech following the 2019 General Election, the UK government announced the review and promised to “review alcohol duty to ensure our tax system is supporting Scottish whisky and gin producers and protecting 42,000 jobs supported by Scotch across the UK.”
+- In the Queen’s Speech following the 2019 General Election, the UK government announced the review and promised to “review alcohol duty to ensure our tax system is supporting Scottish whisky and gin producers and protecting 42,000 jobs supported by Scotch across the UK.”

-• The 2019 Conservative manifesto recognised the high tax burden on Scotch Whisky.
+More information can be found on page 122 of this document. - The 2019 Conservative manifesto recognised the high tax burden on Scotch Whisky.
 It said “Scotch whisky is a national export that supports 42,000 jobs across the UK.
 Yet the tax on each bottle of Scotch sold in this country represents almost three quarters of its price.
 That is why over the past two years we have frozen the duty on spirits, cutting the price of a bottle of Scotch by 30p.
 Now, we want to do more, which is why we will review alcohol duty to ensure that our tax system is supporting British drink producers.”

-More information can be found on page 48 of this document
+More information can be found on page 48 of this document.